awsdocs/amazon-codeguru-reviewer-user-guide/doc_source/troubleshooting.md

 ## The repository status has been associating for more than 5 minutes\.
 What should I do?<a name="troubleshooting-long-associating-time"></a>

 If you have refreshed the page and the status has not changed after five minutes, it's possible that there is a problem with the repository source provider\.
-To check the status of the repository, on the **Associated repositories** page, choose **Action**, **View repository details**\.
+To check the status of the repository, on the **Repositories** page, choose **Action**, then **View repository details**\.

 ## The code review status has been Pending for more than 15 minutes\.
 What should I do?<a name="troubleshooting-long-code-review-time"></a>

 If you have refreshed the page and the status has not changed after 15 minutes, it's possible that there is a problem with the repository association or an internal failure\.
 To check the status reason of the code review, call the `DescribeCodeReview` API using the AWS CLI or the AWS SDK\.
 You can also find more information about why the code review failed from the status reason on the console\.
-To view details about a code review status on the console, navigate to the **Code reviews** page and select the code review that failed\.
-Then choose **Action**, **View code review details**\.
+To view details about a code review status on the console, navigate to the **Code reviews** page and choose the name of the code review that failed\.

 ## The owner of an associated repository is leaving the company\.
 How do we maintain access to the repository?<a name="troubleshooting-losing-repository-owner"></a>

 If the owner of a repository is no longer able to maintain it, you should make another person an administrator\.
 The new administrator should then disassociate the repository and reassociate it\.
-Ideally, having a group or email list with administrator privileges will help avoid this problem\.
+Having a group or email list with administrator privileges helps avoid this problem\.

-## Can I use the same CodeStar connection to access repositories in two different accounts?<a name="troubleshooting-multiple-third-party-accounts"></a>
+## Can I use the same AWS CodeStar connection to access repositories in two different accounts?<a name="troubleshooting-multiple-third-party-accounts"></a>

 Each connection is associated with one third\-party repository source provider account\.
 To access repositories in multiple accounts, create separate connections and switch between the accounts to access corresponding repositories\.
 You can create separate connections for the different accounts from the **Associate repository** page in the console\.